Maharshi-Pandya/Perlin-Noise-Implementation/ALGODETAILS.md

 >Note
 >
 >In Ken Perlin's Improved algorithm, the gradient vectors are not completely random.
-Instead, they are chosen from vectors, that point from the unit square co-ordinate to the center of the unit square.
+Instead, they are chosen from vectors, that point from the unit cell co-ordinate to the center of the unit cell.
 >
 >i.e. A random vector is chosen from
 >